andyfaff/scipy/PEP/1-Optimizer.rst

          * backwards compatibility is a focus
          * the functionality will remain but rely on the solver objects.
 Should be able to remove `_minimize_lbfgsb`, etc.
          * new solver objects can be used by themselves.

+       * We should enumerate all the minimizers that would be targetted in this PR.
+NelderMead, LBFGSB, BFGS, ...?
+Perhaps it's better if the classes aren't visible for a release or two?
+Roadmap for the rest of the minimizers?

 *Abstract*